-INTERSTATE 5 (I-5) HAS BEEN WIDENED, and improved interchanges allow Disney patrons to drive directly into and out of parking facilities without becoming enmeshed in surface street traffic.
+INTERSTATE 5 HAS BEEN WIDENED, and improved interchanges allow Disney patrons to drive directly into and out of parking facilities without becoming enmeshed in surface street traffic.

-To avoid traffic problems, we make the following recommendations:
+To avoid traffic problems, we present the following list of recommendations:

-- Stay as close to Disneyland as possible.
+- 1. Stay as close to Disneyland as possible.
 If you are within walking distance, leave your car at the hotel and walk to the park.
 If your hotel provides efficient shuttle service (that is, will get you to the parks at least a half hour before opening), use the shuttle. - 2.
-If your hotel is more than five miles from Disneyland and you intend to drive your car, leave for the park extra-early, say an hour or more.
-If you get lucky and don't encounter too many problems, you can relax over breakfast at a restaurant near Disneyland while you wait for the parks to open. - 3.
+If your hotel is more than five miles from Disneyland and you intend to drive your car, leave for the park extra-early, say an hour or more. - 3.
 If you must use the Santa Ana Freeway (I-5), give yourself lots of extra time. - 4.
 Any time you leave the park just before, at, or just after closing time, you can expect considerable congestion in the parking lots and in the loading area for hotel shuttles.
-The easiest way to return to your hotel (if you do not have a car in Disneyland Resort parking lot) is to take the monorail to the Disneyland Hotel, or walk to the Grand Californian Hotel, then take a cab to your own hotel.
+The easiest way to return to your hotel (if you do not have a car in the Disneyland Resort parking lot) is to take the monorail to the Disneyland Hotel, or walk to the Grand Californian Hotel, then take a cab to your own hotel.
 While cabs in Anaheim are a little pricey, they are usually available in ample numbers at the Disneyland hotels and at the pedestrian entrance on Harbor Boulevard.
-When you consider the alternatives of fighting your way onto a hotel shuttle or trudging back to your hotel on worn-out feet, spending a couple of bucks for a cab often sounds pretty reasonable. - 5.
-If you walk or use a hotel shuttle to get to the parks and are then caught in a monsoon, the best way to return to your hotel without getting soaked is to take the monorail to the Disneyland Hotel and catch a taxi from there. - 6.
+When you consider the alternatives of fighting your way onto a hotel shuttle or trudging back to your hotel on worn-out feet, spending a couple of bucks for a cab often sounds pretty reasonable.

+- 5. If you walk or use a hotel shuttle to get to the parks and are then caught in a monsoon, the best way to return to your hotel without getting soaked is to take the monorail to the Disneyland Hotel and catch a taxi from there. - 6.
 Finally, the Orange County Transit District provides very efficient bus service to Disneyland with three different long-distance lines.
-Running approximately every 30 minutes during the day and evening, service begins at 5 a.m. and concludes between 6:30 and 10:55 p.m., depending on the season and your location.
+Running approximately every 30 minutes during the day and evening, service begins at 10 a.m. and concludes at midnight, depending on the season and your location.
 Buses drop off and pick up passengers at the Disneyland Hotel.
 From there, guests can take a Disney tram to the park entrance.
 Trams run approximately every six minutes.
-Bus fare is about \$1.25, and the tram is free.
-For additional information, call 2 714-636-7433 or look up www.octa.net.
-For public transportation in the immediate area surrounding Disneyland, see our discussion of the Anaheim Resort Transit (ART) system on pages 29-30.
+Bus fare is about \$1.25 and children ages 6 and under ride free, and the tram is free for everyone.
+A day pass is available for \$3 and 10 day passes are available for \$27.
+For additional information, call ↑ 714-636-7433 or 888-364-2787 or log on to www.octa.net.
+For public transportation in the immediate area surrounding Disneyland, see our discussion of the Anaheim Resort Transit (ART) system starting on the next page.